Vasissualiyp/GIZMO-analysis/DOCUMENTATION.md

 - `increase_resolution_with_rbf`: This function increases the resolution of the data using Radial Basis Function interpolation.
 It returns a dictionary containing data with increased resolution.

 Each function has a specific role in the library and is used in various parts of the GIZMO-analysis scripts.
 For a detailed understanding of each function, please refer to the comments and code in the `utils.py` file.
-### utils.py

-This script contains a collection of utility functions used across the library.
-The script is quite large and complex, and it will be covered in more detail in a separate section.

 ## Technical Analysis Directory